 - Put muffin batter into greased muffin tins.
-Optional: Sprinkle additional cinnamon and white or brown sugar on to muffin tops.
+Optional: Sprinkle additional cinnamon and white or brown sugar onto muffin tops.

-Recipe 2: Cranberry Orange Muffins
+2. Cranberry Orange Muffins

-Recipe 3: Cranberry Apple Muffins
+3. Cranberry Apple Muffins

 The recipe for these healthy muffins is adapted from the Apple Spice Muffins recipe from Teresa Albert's book Ace Your Health.